 De Volksbank is subject to the EU Bank Recovery and Resolution Directive, which we consider to be an operational resolution regime.
 We assume residual TCE of 3%, losses post-failure of 8% of tangible banking assets, a 25% run-off in junior wholesale deposits, a 5% run-off in preferred deposits and a 25% probability to deposits being preferred to senior unsecured debt.
-Because de Volksbank's deposits are mainly retail in nature, we assume 90% of them will be preferred i.e protected by the deposit insurance mechanism (and 10% being junior) in an event of failure.
+Because de Volksbank's deposits are mainly retail in nature, we assume 90% of them will be preferred (and 10% being junior) in an event of failure.